 That kind of thing.

-In this post, we’re going to go through some suggestions on when you’re thinking about buying your domain, what you can go through, and help you make the decision.
+In this post, we’ll go through some suggestions on when you’re thinking about buying your domain, what you can go through, and help you make the decision.

 Guide to Choosing the Right Real Estate Domain Name

-First, does your domain name really matter for SEO?
+First, does your domain name matter for SEO?

-So you think your branding and your keywords and how they can impact your search rankings.
+So you think about your branding and your keywords and how they can impact your search rankings.

 Exact Match Domain Names

-After a 2012 Google update came out, that website, which was a very low-quality website, it didn’t have much content on it, was immediately banished out of the search results, because it was a low-quality website and it had the exact same keywords in the domain as the keywords I was looking to rank for.
+After a 2012 Google update came out, that website, which was a very low-quality website, it didn’t have much content on it, was immediately banished from the search results because it was a low-quality website.
+It had the same keywords in the domain as the keywords I was looking to rank for.

 Google’s stance, is an exact match domain, your exact keywords for the phrase that you’re looking to rank for, or in your domain, will not help you with SEO unless you have good quality content on your website.
 Good quality, unique content on your website.